grandview overlook

 How Many Days Do You Need in New River Gorge National Park?

-2 full days in New River Gorge National Park is enough to explore each area of the park and fit in a hike or two.
-3 days is ideal if you want to explore the park and nearby areas more in-depth.
+2 full days in New River Gorge National Park is enough to explore each of the 3 areas of the park and fit in a hike or two.
+3 days is ideal if you want to explore the park and nearby areas more in-depth, or book an activity like whitewater rafting, kayaking, or a Jeep tour.

 If you have 2 or 3 days, you’ll be able to add on another hike, do the guided bridge walk tour, or do another outdoor adventure (mountain biking, whitewater rafting, etc).
 You can also fit in a visit to the Sandstone area of the park.